blueskyletters/blueskyletters.github.io/_drafts/little-things-matter.md

 **Be A Small Farmer:**                                                                                                                                          Most of us aren't accustomed to working in the soil.
 But, every once in a while, just think about where all our food stuffs come from.
 I think that having a meal grown from your backyard is a special feeling:) .
 Try it out.
 Plants help to clean and purify the air around your home too.

 ![](/uploads/markus-spiske-vrbzvyx2k4i-unsplash.jpg)

+**Reduce, Reuse and Recycle:**                                                                           The good old saying.
+This is something we can do everyday.
+Adopt reusing the plastics and disposables wherever possible.
+Recycle trash into beautiful crafts.